NeoVance/Optopus/README.md

 * `help($help_string)` - Override the baked in help and set the output string for the help page if options are given incorrectly, or otherwise fail the criteria you've set.

 * `title($title_string)` - Override the title.
 This is only used in the first line of the help page, and defaults to the actual invoked script name ( `$argv[0]` ).

-* `repeats()` - specifies that the option should keep a count of how many times it's called.
-This is useful mostly for --verbose/-v and --debug/-d/-D options typically, but use this however you like.

 * `incompatibleWith($options)` - $options can be a single option or an array of options.
 If an more than one option is given bu end user that are incompatible with eachother, a message will be generated indicating they are incompatible, along with the standard help page.